ploomber/sklearn-evaluation/README.md

 ## Why?

 Oftentimes during my projects I found myself copy pasting code with functions to evaluate my models, or even worse, coding ugly matplotlib lines to do pretty standard things.
-I love Jupyter, but having notebooks with the exact same plots seems the wrong way of using it, that's the reason behind the markdown reports.
+I love Jupyter, but having notebooks with the exact same plots, to just change the model being evaluated seems an overkill, that's the reason behind the markdown reports.

 ## What to expect next?